-The facility is an existing source.
+The facility is an existing minor source and will remain a minor source upon Project completion.
 Based on low PTE of visibility impairment pollutants, the facility is not expected to contribute to visibility impairment.
 Therefore, the facility is not subject to the requirements of this chapter.